mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 The functional sensitivity of spiral readouts was confirmed by observing typical activation patterns in response to an established visual quarter-field stimulation.
-While a consensus on how to access spatial specificity for fMRI is lacking, several indicators point to a localization capability in the sub-mm range for our data.
+While a consensus on how to assess spatial specificity for fMRI is lacking, several indicators point to a localization capability in the sub-mm range for our data.
 First, the distance of gray matter contours in spiral and structural MRI data were at most one voxel (0.8 mm) apart in the vast majority